ryansxiong/VG_Sales_Estimator/README.md

 <img width="1103" alt="Screen Shot 2021-12-31 at 2 02 46 PM" src="https://user-images.githubusercontent.com/91089401/147839909-6e48f7a8-7621-4660-b579-889650ae7459.png">

 ## Modelling
 Now that I have cleaned my data, I can now create a model.
 Below you will find all the different models that I have tested.
+For the cross validation scoring, I used the negative mean absolute error (NMAE).

 * First, I need to define my variables.
 I then established my train test split to use for my models.